mwilensky768/SSINS/docs/sky_subtract.rst

 SS Class
 ========

 This is the sky_subtract class.
-This takes a UVData object (or a UVData-readable filepath) in order to make other useful data products for RFI analysis.
+It is a subclass of UVData with only a few extra methods.
+This is mostly a precursor to the INS class.

 .. autoclass:: SSINS.SS
   :members: